 For smaller businesses on market retail contracts, ask the retailer about terms and conditions.
 Pay attention to details on pricing and any discounts with an offer, such as pay-on-time discounts.
 Contracts and clauses vary among energy retailers, so it’s worth doing some research and talking to an energy broker to discuss available options.

 Search online to compare energy contracts to similar businesses.
 Consider using an energy broker or third party to get a better deal, but be aware of all fees involved before committing.
+Energy offers can be compared on EnergyMadeEasy and a range of energy-related publications are available on the Australian Energy Regulator website.

 Go to market at the right time